josephedwardchang/EntityFramework.Utilities/README.md

 EFBatchOperation.For(db, db.Comments).UpdateAll(commentsFromDb, x => x.ColumnsToUpdate(c => c.Reads));
 ```

-SqlBulkCopy is used under the covers if you are running against SqlServer or SQLite (running in native bulk insert/update not SQLBulkCopy).
+SqlBulkCopy is used under the covers if you are running against SqlServer or SQLite (SQLite running in native bulk insert/update not SQLBulkCopy).
 If you are NOT running against said databases it will default to doing the normal update.

 #### Partial updates / Not loading the data from DB first